robbrody/RB_Python_Data_Project/README.md

 ### Results

-![Visualization of Top Skills for Top Roles](3_Project/images/skill_demand_all_data_roles.png) *Bar Graph Showing the Top 5 In Demand Skills for Data Analyst, Data Engineer, and Data Scientist in the US in 2023.*
+![Visualization of Top Skills for Top Roles](3_Project/images/skill_demand_all_data_roles.png) *Bar Graph Showing the Top 5 In-Demand Skills for Data Analyst, Data Engineer, and Data Scientist in the US in 2023.*

 ### Insights